jmwallsIII/StopThinkActDatabase/README.md

 **Created an additional class which inherits one or more properties from its parent**

 **Implemented a log that records important events and writes them to a text file**

+**Created a list populated with several values, retrieved values from list and displayed in program**

+**Beneficial Information**
+***
+The txt file opens deep inside the bin folder, I added comments in my source code to identify the general area where I display my interpretaion of the required features.